-One-half hour laboratory TBA per week.
+Two hours lecture per week.
 Pass/No Pass/Letter Grade Option

 Prerequisite: Completion of ESL 083 C or appropriate skills demonstrated through the assessment process.
 This course is designed for advanced level non-native English speakers to improve oral communication skills related to social, vocational, and academic areas.
 The emphasis is on conversation, small group discussion, informal and formal speeches, class discussion and listening comprehension.